 If your business has employees, you are responsible for withholding income, Social Security and Medicare taxes, as well as complying with minimum wage, overtime and employee health and safety laws.

 Money fuels all businesses.
 With a little planning, you’ll find that you can avoid most financial difficulties.
 When drawing up a financial plan, don’t worry about using estimates.
 The process of thinking through these questions helps develop your business skills and leads to solid financial planning.

 Estimating Start-Up Costs

-In addition, business experts say you should not expect a profit for the first eight to 10 months, so be sure to give yourself enough of a cushion if you need it.
+In addition, business experts say you should not expect a profit for the first eight to ten months, so be sure to give yourself enough of a cushion, in case you need it.

 Projecting Operating Expenses

 Include salaries, utilities, office supplies, loan payments, taxes, legal services and insurance premiums, and don’t forget to include your normal living expenses.
 Your business must not only meet its own needs, but make sure it meets yours as well.